This week I have consciously chosen to pay attention to walking.

 This could be as I cross the office, the two minutes it takes to walk to my car or for a longer period of time such as when I am walking around town or along my local beach.

-Mindful walking is a form of mindful movement, where we can use the experience of walking as a means to focus our attention on something that is happening now.
+Mindful walking is a form of mindful movement, where we use the experience of walking as an anchor the attention.

 We can also pay attention to different aspects of walking; our heel peeling from the ground, our weight rolling to our toes, our leg swinging from our hip or we might choose to use one of other senses as an anchor for our attention such as sights, sounds or breezes on our skin.

 I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in (John Muir)

 Be aware though that mindful walking in places where there is traffic, comes with risk not to mention distractions!

 If you are in such a place, you might choose to practice a street at a time.

 I find my attention is often taken away from bodily sensations to the sounds of traffic, birds or people.
 When I notice my attention has moved, I bring my awareness back to my feet before paying attention to my whole body again.